KQM-git/TCL/characters/pyro/yoimiya.md

 {% tab title="Ascension 1" %}
 ### **Tricks of the Trouble-Maker**

-During Niwabi Fire-Dance, shots from Yoimiya's Normal Attack will increase her Pyro DMG Bonus by 2% on hit.
+During **Niwabi Fire-Dance**, shots from Yoimiya's Normal Attack will increase her **Pyro DMG Bonus** by 2% on hit.
 This effect lasts for 3s and can have a maximum of 10 stacks.

 **Notes**
 * Stacks gained from **Tricks of the Trouble-Maker** do not have independent durations, each Normal Attack hit will refresh the duration of all stacks to 3s.